Team-Nutshell/nutshellengine-docs/source/types/Transform/index.rst

 	  - :doc:`/types/Math/index`::vec3
 	  - A position.
 	* - rotation
-	  - :doc:`/types/Math/index`::vec3
+	  - :doc:`/types/Math/index`::quat
-	  - A rotation on each axis (x, y and z).
-Angles are specified in radians.
+	  - A rotation.
 	* - scale
 	  - :doc:`/types/Math/index`::vec3
 	  - A scale on each axis (x, y and z).